dagger/dagger/docs/current/guides/324301-argo-workflows.md

 The `--watch` argument provides an ongoing status feed of the workflow request in Argo.
 To see the logs from your workflow, note the pod name and in another terminal run `kubectl logs -f POD_NAME`

-Once the workflow has successfully completed, run it again with `argo submit -n argo --watch ./workflow.yaml` and notice the caching this time!
+Once the workflow has successfully completed, run it again with `argo submit -n argo --watch ./workflow.yaml`.
+Dagger's caching should result in a significantly faster second execution.

 ## Conclusion